 Other pricing options - Detail any other pricing option for basic supply services.

-In addition, Suppliers must provide one price quote for Texas loads on the basis of a price discount (in % or cents per kWh) from the Price to Beat.
-[Jeff: Does this make sense?]
-Please use Table 2 set forth in Appendix E as the template for your price quote for Texas loads.
-This template is designed to allow Suppliers to quote prices both for individual Texas loads as well as for VALERO's overall Texas load.

-In addition, Suppliers are expected to unbundle the services for which price quotes are provided and to provide separate prices for each service component. iSuppliers are invited to describe all other terms they may wish to include in the pricing structure.
+In addition, Suppliers are expected to unbundle the services for which price quotes are provided and to provide separate prices for each service component.
+All applicable regulated charges, including but not limited to, transmission delivery charges, distribution delivery charges, transition charges, system benefits fees and taxes, should be separately quoted.
+All other applicable fees should be separately identified and quoted.
+Suppliers are invited to describe all other terms they may wish to include in the pricing structure.

-VALERO has no predisposition towards any pricing structure, as it wishes to allow each supplier an opportunity to make proposal(s) that reflect their unique competitive advantage.
-The supplier should therefore provide its most attractive pricing structure for VALERO's load profile.
+Valero has no predisposition towards any pricing structure, as it wishes to allow each supplier an opportunity to make proposal(s) that reflect their unique competitive advantage.
+The supplier should therefore provide its most attractive pricing structure for Valero's load profile.
 Pricing structures will be compared on the basis of total cost under the attached load profile.
+However, to the extent that pricing structures require Valero to face commodity price or other cost risks, such risks will be considered in evaluating the pricing structures.
 Proposals that are not extremely competitive will be immediately removed from the RFP process.

-B.5 VALERO will be happy to consider any other options the supplier has including pre-contract discounts, hedging arrangements orany other creative approaches that add value.
+B.5 Valero will be happy to consider any other options the supplier has including pre-contract discounts, hedging arrangements or, any other creative approaches that add value.

-B.6 To facilitate price quotations, VALERO has constructed hourly load profiles for most of its sites.
-These are described in Appendix D; detailed data sets containing interval data will be provided upon Valero's receipt of the Supplier's Intent to Respond Form.
-Valero will also assist any Supplier that needs additional load data in obtaining the data fromutility providers While VALERO expects to review and update its load profiles every six months, Valero does not expect to provide detailed summary of current and electrical load and natural gas usage in Table 2forecasts for Supplier scheduling purposes. <Jeff, what is reasonable in terms of forecasts here?
-Should we commit to reasonable notice of fluctuations?>. be addressed?4.
-What maximum and minimum hourly (15-minute) loads are covered in the pricing proposal?
+B.6 To facilitate price quotations, Valero has summarized typical annual average loads and peak loads for each facility, in Appendix D, Table 1; detailed data sets containing interval data will be provided upon Valero's receipt of the Supplier's Intent to Respond Form and a signed Confidentiality Agreement.
+Valero will also assist any Supplier that needs additional data in obtaining the data from Valero’s current utility providers.
+Valero has also provided a summary of current and future electrical loads in Table 1 and natural gas usage in Table 2.

-What maximum and minimum monthly energy usages (MWh) are covered in the pricing proposal?

-What is the price to be paid for energy usage above the maximum takes assumed in the pricing proposal?

-What is the price to be paid if energy usage falls below the minimum takes assumed in the pricing proposal?

-What are the notice requirements for changing contract maximums and minimums?
+B.7 Other Information: Proposals should address the following issues:

+Supplier’s resources for responding to changes in Valero’s electric power requirements (increases and decreases).

+Allocation mechanism for costs and profits resulting from imbalances created by load variation.

+Risk assumption by Supplier for imbalance penalties.

+4. Nature of indemnification provided to Valero by Supplier in the event of a failure to deliver firm capacity and/or energy.

+Provisions for handling scheduled and unscheduled Valero plant shutdowns.

+Notice requirement for load growth or adding

+additional facilities.

+Supplier’s arrangements for providing real-time

+scheduling services through a Qualified Scheduling Entity.

-It shall be the Supplier's responsibility to schedule sufficient volumes to meet VALERO's requirements throughout the contract.
+To be clear, it will be the Supplier's responsibility to schedule or arrange for scheduling sufficient volumes to meet Valero's full requirements throughout the contract for any specific load being served.
 Uncertainty or variations in the load profiles should be addressed in the supply arrangements.
 If a Supplier deems that there is a cost associated with this requirement, it should be detailed in full.
 Any savings opportunities arising from the exercise of operational control over intermittent loads, where possible, should also be detailed.

+IV.C Relationship to Valero’s Generation Assets

-IV.ive(two sites) rEAlso please be advised that Valero is now developing a 51 MW cogeneration project at its Benicia Refinery.
+Five of Valero’s sites include power generation assets.
+These sites are: the Texas City, Houston, Corpus Christi (two sites) and Paulsboro Refineries.
+A summary of the power capacity and historical operating performance of the units is presented in Appendix E. Also please be advised that Valero is now developing a 51 MW cogeneration project at its Benicia Refinery.
 This project is expected to be completed by no later than April, 2001.
 Valero’s expected supply requirements after this plant is operational are estimated to be up to 10 MW.